AgRenaud/vector-based-image-recognition-api/README.md

 The project show a simple solution to expose through an API a system for image recognition using a features extractor (tensorflow neural network deployed with `tensorflow-serving`) and a vector similarity search engine `qdrant`.

 ## Getting Started
-You can start to explore the project by taking a look to the `notebooks/` folder where you'll find several `.ipynb` files containing all you need to train a model for OCR tasks.
+You can start to explore the project by taking a look to the `notebooks/` folder where you'll find several `.ipynb` files containing all you need to train a model for image recognition tasks.
 You'll also find an implementation of  `ArcFace` for `tensorflow`.

 The project is divided into three main parts: services, scripts and notebooks.